pantheon-systems/documentation/source/content/drush-import.md

 - Create a Pantheon account with at least one free Dev site slot open.

-   - A [Pantheon account is free](https://dashboard.pantheon.io/register), and if you need an extra Dev site to try this out, just ask and we'll be happy to grant you one.
+   - A [Pantheon account is free](https://dashboard.pantheon.io/register), and if you need an extra Dev site to try this out, reach out to your Account Manager and they can grant you one.

 - If you have a non-Composer managed Drupal 7 site, verify that you are using Drush 8.
 Note that Composer-managed sites are not supported.